REZ-OAN/VPS-PoC/README.md

 # Building Your Own VPS
 # Table of Contents

 - [Introduction](#introduction)
 - [Fundamental Requirements](#fundamental-requirements)
 - [My Findings](#my-findings)
 - [Steps To Follow](#steps-to-follow)
 # Introduction

-In this repository I will guide you to a whole process how and why I came with an idea to building a VPS from scratch.
+In this repository I will guide you to a whole process how and why I come up with an idea to building a VPS from scratch.
 The documents are provided here are part of my learnings and understandings throughout the process of building a VPS.
 I will update this repository as per my learnings and towards making a VPS.
 # Fundamental Requirements

 - A `PC`or `RaspberryPI` (I am using my old pc ASUS k556UR)
 				<details>
 					<summary>